ExpediaGroup/dropwizard-resilience4j-bundle/README.md

 Lightweight integration of Resilience4J into Dropwizard configuration and metrics.
 Does not provide any other services - actually _using_ all the Resilience4j stuff is up to you.
 The [R4J documentation](https://resilience4j.readme.io/docs) is pretty good.

-Currently this only supports Circuit Breakers and Retries, but supporting [more R4j features is welcome](http://resilience4j.github.io/resilience4j/#_usage_guide).
+Currently, this only supports Circuit Breakers and Retries, but supporting [more R4j features is welcome](http://resilience4j.github.io/resilience4j/#_usage_guide).

 User Guide
 ==============================